openclarity/vmclarity/rfc/change-asset-findings-relationships.md

 This means that there is many-to-many relationship between findings, assets, and asset scans.

-However, the existing [specifications](https://github.com/openclarity/vmclarity/blob/9aa03a8abe22ebddb841a9c28f7a9629f744ced7/api/openapi.yaml#L3395-L3444) describe findings with a one-to-one relationship to assets and asset scans.
+However, the existing [specifications](https://github.com/openclarity/vmclarity/blob/9aa03a8abe22ebddb841a9c28f7a9629f744ced7/api/openapi.yaml#L3395-L3444) describe findings with one-to-one relationship to assets and asset scans.
 In addition, the [database logic](https://github.com/openclarity/vmclarity/blob/9aa03a8abe22ebddb841a9c28f7a9629f744ced7/pkg/apiserver/database/gorm/finding.go#L103-L105) treats every new finding as unique without performing any checks.
 Together, this can introduce issues for multiple reasons: